AleTarin/galeriasAPI/GIT_README.md

 - Enter to github
 - New Pull request
 - Select origin branch
-- Select destination branch (develop)
+- Select destination branch (master)
 - Review that the changes are correct
 - Create pull request
 - Someone else should review it